Are you getting the most from your industrial flooring vendor?

-While saving money matters, Paul also warns that short-term approaches can lead to bigger and more expensive problems like injuries, work stoppages.
+While saving money matters, Paul also warns that short-term, quick-fix approaches can lead to bigger and more expensive problems like injuries and work stoppages.
 Flooring issues that don't pass third-party inspections and audits could even lead to cancelled contracts or competitive displacement.

 Finally, because floors can contribute to both safe and unsafe workplaces, OSHA has outlined flooring requirements as part of the Code of Federal Regulations section 1910.22 for Walking-Working Surfaces.
 The agency can and does levy stiff fines for violations.